 Data from the National Health and Nutrition Examination Survey suggest that more than half of pregnant women have urinary iodine concentrations below 150 mg/dL.
 Inadequate iodine intakes during pregnancy result in fetal loss, stillbirths, cretinism, and mental retardation of the newborn infant.

 As of 2015, The US Council for Responsible Nutrition’s new guidelines call for all dietary supplement manufacturers and marketers to begin including at least 150 μg of iodine in all daily multivitamin/mineral supplements intended for pregnant and lactating women in the United States.
 The optimal dose may be 200-300mcg.
 If you have suffered from hypothyroidism, this makes sufficient iodine along with selenium, zinc, vitamin C, vitamin A and vitamin D that much more important.

-A study in 2009 found that 51% of US prenatal multivitamin brands contained any iodine and, in a number of randomly selected brands, the actual dose of iodine contained in the supplements did not match values on the labeling.
+A study in 2009 found that 51% of US prenatal multivitamin brands did not contain any iodine and, in a number of randomly selected brands, the actual dose of iodine contained in the supplements did not match the values on the label.

 Fluoridated water displaces iodine, creating a higher need for this crucial mineral and filtering fluoride.